Powerlearnproject/se-assignment-8-pitching-a-software-project-Giddy14hs/README.md

 7. Business Model:
    - Describe the components of a business model that should be presented in a software project pitch.
 How does a well-defined business model benefit your pitch?

-   Describe the components of a business model that should be presented in a software project pitch.
-How does a well-defined business model benefit your pitch?
    Components of a business model:
    Revenue streams: Describe how the software will generate revenue Pricing strategy: Pricing plans and rationale.